tnathu-ai/Hypothesis-Testing-Crosfit-Case-Study/README.md

 ![tree map for summary](media/images/hypothesis-testing.png)

 # Data analysis
-1. Descriptive analysis
+1. **Descriptive analysis:** Descriptive analysis describes major patterns in data through summary statistics and visualization of measures of central tendency and spread.
-2. Exploratory analysis
+2. **Exploratory analysis:** Exploratory analysis explores relationships between variables within a dataset and can group subsets of data.
+Exploratory analyses might reveal correlations between variables.
-3. Inferential analysis
+3. **Inferential analysis:** Inferential analysis allows us to test hypotheses on a small sample of a population and extend our conclusions to the entire population.
-4. Causal analysis
+4. **Causal analysis:** Causal analysis lets us go beyond correlation and actually assign causation when we carefully design and conduct experiments.
+In addition, causal inference sometimes allows us to determine causal effects even when experimentation is not possible.
-5. Predictive analysis
+5. **Predictive analysis:** goes beyond understanding the past and present and allows us to make data-driven predictions about the future.
+The quality of these predictions is deeply dependent on the quality of the data used to generate the predictions.

 # Hypothesis Testing Steps